Could Your Mindset Affect How Well A Treatment Works?

 "We could take any new treatment and start asking, which mindsets are at play, making the treatment worse or better?
 We can then systematically alter those mindsets and test their effect," she says.
 "Once we understand mindsets that are more useful, hopefully we can inform clinical practice so they're using the more useful mindsets."

 Esther Landhuis is a freelance science journalist in the San Francisco Bay Area.
-Find her on Twitter: @elandhuis.
+Find her on Twitter: @elandhuis

-Note: A previous version of this story incorrectly gave Christina Ciaccio's first name as Christine.